RAISE Act of 2025

 Summary

 The RAISE Act of 2025 (HR 1611) remains in early committee stage with no near-term market impact.
-The bill would provide up to $15,000 in refundable tax credits per eligible educator, but it is not law and faces a long legislative path.
-No presidential actions amplify or conflict with this bill.
-The primary structural beneficiaries would be consumer-facing retailers if enacted, but this is a procedural-stage analysis only.
+It would create a refundable tax credit of up to $15,000 per eligible educator but is not law and faces a long legislative path.
+Consumer-facing retailers like Target ($TGT) and Walmart ($WMT) would be structural beneficiaries if enacted, but current price action reflects unrelated market dynamics — TGT at $128.28 (up 5.84% over 30 days), WMT at $131.17 (up 5.54% over 30 days).

 See which stocks are affected